awlana04/Installation-Shell-Script/README.md

 ```

+**Note**: Please, read the script before installing it, because there you'll find some really important informations of how to successfully install the some applications like the LAMP.
+Be aware.

 **Pay attetion!**

 When you get in the final part, which is the LAMP installation, you really have to pay attetion because of the Apache and MySQL will ask the server type and a password.